 - MSN applicants with GRE scores below the suggested minimum will be considered on an individual basis.

 - All applicants must provide three letters of professional reference.
 References should be from faculty members, professional colleagues, or work supervisors who can evaluate your potential for success in a graduate program.
 Recommendations from family, friends, other students or co-workers are NOT appropriate.
+Applicants to the M.S.N. or post-master's certificate program in the neonatal nurse practitioner specialty must provide recommendations from an NNP and a neonatologist that have worked with the applicant in a clinical setting.
 While only three references are required, the online application system will allow you to provide names of up to 5 recommenders.

 - All applicants must respond to the four application questions (dual specialty applicants have five questions).
 Both the writing style (i.e. grammar, punctuation, spelling, word use) and content of your responses will be used in the overall evaluation of your application to the program.